leostera/caramel/erlcomp/README.md

 f(X) -> X + 1.
 ```

-#### Module Values

-Values that are not functions will not be supported at the module level, as
+*Values* that are not functions will not be supported at the module level, as
 there are no similar construct that can preserve the semantics.

 As an example, take: